Symbolic Interactionism Theory

 In any given situation, we present ourselves in certain ways to create specific impressions in the minds of others – a process Goffman called impression management.

-He distinguished between front stage behavior – how we act in public or formal settings, where we know we are being observed – and back stage behavior – how we act in private, when we think no audience is present,
+He distinguished between front stage behavior and back stage behavior.
+Front stage is how we act in public or formal settings, where we know we are being observed.
+Back stage is how we act in private, when we think no audience is present.

-For instance, in a restaurant a waiter’s front stage is the dining area where they politely perform the role of “server” for customers, while the back stage is the kitchen where they might relax, drop the polite facade, and vent to coworkers.
+For instance, in a restaurant a waiter’s front stage is the dining area, where they politely perform the role of “server” for customers.
+The back stage is the kitchen, where they might relax, drop the polite facade, and vent to coworkers.

-Dramaturgy highlights that in social interaction, as in theater, we use “props” and costumes (e.g. wearing professional attire for a job interview), follow scripts (social norms for how to behave in a given role), and work to manage how others perceive us.
+Dramaturgy highlights that in social interaction, as in theater, we use “props” and costumes – wearing professional attire for a job interview, for example.
+We also follow scripts, the social norms for how to behave in a given role, and work to manage how others perceive us.

 By studying these performances, we gain insight into the unspoken “rules” of social life and how people maintain social order by keeping their front stage and back stage separate.